Unity-Technologies/ml-agents/docs/Installation.md

 ### Install the `mlagents` Python package

-Installing the `mlagents` Python package involves installing other Python package that `mlagents` depends on.
+Installing the `mlagents` Python package involves installing other Python packages that `mlagents` depends on.
 So you may run into installation issues if your machine has older versions of any of those dependencies already installed.
 Consequently, our supported path for installing `mlagents` is to leverage Python Virtual Environments.